maartenwijntjes/p5-sketch-and-test/README.md

 # P5 paradigms

-A collection of example experiments for visual crowd research using [p5.js](https://p5js.org).
+This repository contains a collection of example experiments for visual crowd research using [p5.js](https://p5js.org).
+We found that for doing our own perceptual experiments online, the use of p5.js was kind of a revelation.
+To share our experiences, give some  background info about perception *and* a contemplation about the bigger context of *visual crowd research*, we wrote a paper that is almost in preprint.
+Here we share the practicalities.

+## Instant examples

  To run these instantly:
 1. open https://requester.mturk.com or maybe https://requestersandbox.mturk.com is safer to start with (and login)
 2. Click on New project.
 3. Select "other" from the templates and click "Create Project".
-4. Fill in the MTurk details, if you just want to quickly see if it actually works: Only fill in "Reward per response" and press "Design Layout".
+4. Fill in the MTurk details (impatient/hurry? -> only fill in "Reward per response") and press "Design Layout".
 5. Delete the code and paste one the experiment HTML codes here, press "Preview".
 6. Here you should be able to test the experiment already, after you finish the data will be shown on the screen.
 7. Finish it and publish!